 6. Visit your gynecologist every year or more as needed

 Although this isn’t the only preventative measure you can take, scheduling an annual checkup with your gynecologist is highly important.
+In fact, the primary prevention of breast cancer involves getting yearly screenings.
 Meet with them around the same time every year, and don’t hesitate to make an appointment if you notice a change in your breasts or female health.
 Your doctor can perform a breast exam and recommend a mammogram screening to look for signs of breast cancer.

 If clear discharge or blood comes out of the nipple on its own, then make an appointment with your doctor.
 Although an unlikely symptom, this can be a sign of breast cancer.

-If you are experiencing any of these symptoms, schedule an appointment with your OB/GYN right away.
+If you experience any of these symptoms, schedule an appointment with your OB/GYN right away.
 Millions of women are surviving breast cancer today thanks to early detection and improvements in testing and treatment.
 To learn more about early detection and screenings, click here.

 Diagnosing dense breast tissue

 Having firm or large breasts doesn’t automatically mean that you have dense breasts.
-In fact, the only viable way to determine if your have dense breasts is through a mammogram or x-ray given by your doctor.
-While the diagnosis isn’t uncommon or life threatening, it is important to understand the risks associated with dense breasts – the more dense a women’s breasts are, the more difficult it is for doctors to identify cancerous lesions.
+Furthermore, you can determine if you have dense breasts by using a mammogram or x-ray.
+Know a dense breast tissue diagnosis does not mean a threat to your life.
+By understanding the risks associated with dense breasts, you can better prepare for getting them checked.
 Your physician may need to use different imaging techniques such as MRI to differentiate between dense tissue and tumors.
+By properly getting them checked, you better your chances of detecting anything unusual earlier.